 Play Any Game with a Keyboard and Mouse

 Do you also happen to own a PS4?
 If so, then here’s how to connect a keyboard and mouse to that.
-Or, for Android owners, here’s how to connect your Xbox One controller to an Android phone.
+Alternatively, for Android owners, here’s how to connect any Xbox One controller to an Android phone.